survos/SurvosFakerBundle/README.md

-# FakerBundle
+# FakerBundle [READONLY]

+Split of mono

-Symfony Bundle for fakerphp/faker, exposes many of the formatters in twig
+Symfony Bundle for fakerphp/faker, exposes many of the formatters in twig.

 ```bash
 composer req survos/faker-bundle